aragon/nest/grants/Bastet/Design.md

 - Other repositories:
     - https://github.com/MetaMask/provider-engine
     - [MetaMask · GitHub](https://github.com/MetaMask) has a number of secondary JS libs that will be useful.
+- MetaMask also has a phishing library in JS they embedded into their extension

 (There is a lot of flexibility here)

 #### 4. Thin Browser Extension